 Developing countries have been more likely to outright ban certain types of plastic bags since they are dealing with the mismanagement of plastic waste more.
 Africa has been most prominent among them since it lacks a strong lobby of plastic producers.

-Notable exceptions to the trend are France, Austria and Italy, which have banned certain types of thin plastic bags and require them to be replaced with compostable ones - a very popular type of plastic bag ban around the world.
+Notable exceptions to the trend are France, Austria, Italy and - from 2022 onward - Germany, which have banned certain types of thin plastic bags and require them to be replaced with compostable ones - a very popular type of plastic bag ban around the world.

 While the severity of plastic bag bans varies from country to country, only some places have outright banned all non-compostable plastic bags.
 Many countries exempt sturdier, easier-to-reuse plastic bags from their bans while simultanously requiring customers to pay a fee for those bags.
 Other restrictions that can be part of bans are limits on the production or import of plastic bags.